 Students taking a fifth year to complete a Thayer BE degree are not eligible for on-campus housing in their fifth year.

 4th Floor Gile, 4th floor North Mass and the Ledyard Apartments are substance-free housing options for upperclass students.
-If you are looking for a community where all residents agree that they and their guests will not use or possess alcohol, tobacco products, or illicit drugs in the building, the floors in Gile or Ledyard Apartments may be for you!
-These locations are subject to change for the 2013-2014 academic year depending on demand.
+If you are looking for a community where all residents agree that they and their guests will not use or possess alcohol, tobacco products, or illicit drugs in the building, the floors in Gile, North Mass or Ledyard Apartments may be for you!
+These locations are subject to change for the 2014-2015 academic year depending on demand.

-Gender Neutral housing refers to rooms where the specific gender of the roommates is not taken into consideration when the room is selected through one of the Room Draw processes.
-Rooms designated as gender neutral do not have to be selected by mixed-gender groups, but that option is available.
-In addition to the Maxwell/Channing Cox, & Ledyard apartments, selected suites in East Wheelock and the suites in Fahey/McLane and McLaughlin, all of the Lodge and Mid Massachusetts Hall and the 2nd, 3rd, and 4th floors of New Hampshire hall are also gender-neutral.
+Gender Inclusive housing refers to rooms where the gender of the roommates is not taken into consideration when the room is selected through one of the Room Draw processes.
+Rooms designated as gender inclusive do not have to be selected by mixed-gender groups, but that option is available.
+Maxwell/Channing Cox, Ledyard apartments, suites in Fahey/McLane, Lodge, Mid Massachusetts Hall, Hitchcock, the 2nd and 3rd floors of New Hampshire hall are also gender inclusive.

 When talking with your friends and determining with whom you want to live next year, we suggest that you talk about your D-plans.
 If you and your chosen roommate have different D-plans in the winter or spring, you may want to talk to other friends to arrange to pull someone into the vacancy.
 Another option is to choose a roommate who has the same D-plan pattern as you so that your room will be empty for new residents when you go on leave or an FSP.
 For more advice or suggestions on choosing a roommate, speak with your Community Director (CD), Undergraduate Advisor (UGA) or a member of the Undergraduate Housing Office staff.